Multilingual CheckList: Generation and Evaluation: Details of TEA

 \paragraph{\textsc{Replace-Matched-String}} This function replaces the matched terminal $w_{m}$ in $t_{ij}$ with its corresponding non-terminal $v_{m}$.
 If there are multiple $w_{m}$ in $t_{ij}$, then each $w_{m}$ will be independently replaced with $v_{m}$ or left unchanged.
 For example, consider the initial template and $\langle$ terminal, non-terminal $\rangle$ pair be "\#Paris is beautiful. \texttt{CITY-0} is cold.
 Paris is bigger." and $\langle$ Paris, \texttt{CITY} $\rangle$ respectively.
 This will generate 3 templates after replacement.
 (1) "\#\texttt{CITY-1} is beautiful. \texttt{CITY-0} is cold.
 Paris is bigger."
 (2) "\#Paris is beautiful. \texttt{CITY-0} is cold. \texttt{CITY-1} is bigger."
 (3) "\#\texttt{CITY-1} is beautiful. \texttt{CITY-0} is cold. \texttt{CITY-1} is bigger."

 Note that, we do not search if the words in the $s_i$ is a terminal, rather we search if the terminal is a sub-string of $s_i$ (or $t_{ij}$).
 This makes it possible for the terminal to be a sub-word or a multi-word string and still match.
-Sub-word match can be quite useful in the morphologically rich languages; using only the base word as lexicons it maybe possible to match different morphological forms.
+Sub-word level match can be quite useful, especially in morphologically rich languages; using only the base word as lexicons it may be possible to match different morphological forms.